JuliaWeb/Mux.jl/README.md

 # Mux.jl

-Mux.jl is a middleware library for Julia, which allows web services to be easily composed from modular, independent components.
+Mux.jl is a middleware and routing library for Julia, which allows web services to be easily composed from modular, independent components.

 In Mux, everything is middleware. *Everything*.
 This means it's ridiculously composable – you can build up a portion of your app, then either just run it or carry on composing pieces together.

-Middleware is simply a function (see below)
+Middleware/apps are simply functions (see below)

     app, request -> response

 Apps are run with

-    go(app, req)
+    go(app, request)

 Middleware/apps are composed with: